What are the results from ‘orthodox’ medicine?

 For severe cases, ECT – electro-convulsive therapy is still used in some countries.

-therapy is the treatment of choice, although as explained above, other forms of psychological counseling have their part to play.
+Cognitive therapy is the treatment of choice, although as explained above, other forms of psychological counseling have their part to play.

 Often a combination of approaches is used.

 In traditional Chinese medicine, treatment for ‘depression’ is a short-hand for a wide range of syndromes.
-Syndromes are descriptions of conditions in Chinese medicine when there is an imbalance in, for example, your zang-fu energies, or when describing a condition recognised in Chinese medicine, like ‘damp‘.
+Syndromes are descriptions of conditions in Chinese medicine theory when there is an imbalance in, for example, your zang-fu energies, or when describing a condition recognised in Chinese medicine, like ‘damp‘.